On this page:

-- Each residential unit (except some Village Apartments) is furnished with necessary items.
+- Each residential unit (except Village Apartments) is furnished with necessary items.
 These items are not permitted to leave the residential units at any time unless authorized by Residence Life and Housing.
+The Village is unfurnished.

 - Furniture in apartments is not to be placed outside on balconies or patios at any time.

 - If furniture is damaged, residents will be charged for repair and/or replacement.
 Damaged public area furniture may be billed to the community as a whole.